 An Historic Moment: Portland Japanese Garden’s 2017 Cultural Crossing Expansion

-In 2017, a decades-old vision conceptualized by the dreamers and doers at the Portland Japanese Garden became reality.
+In 2017, a decades-old vision conceptualized by the dreamers and doers at Portland Japanese Garden became reality.
 Nearly three thousand people came to witness the conclusion of construction and celebrate our beautiful new beginning: the Cultural Crossing expansion.

 Do you have a story to tell about Portland Japanese Garden’s past?
 Email [email protected]!